Ky210299/leaderboard/README.md

 ## API Documentation
 http://localhost:3000/doc
-*3000 is the default PORT.
-Can be modified in the environment.
+- *3000 is the default PORT.
+Can be modified in the environment*

 ## 🏆 Leaderboard Service